King Kid Leo

 If you’ve never heard him, he’s worth the price of admission to satellite radio.
 Join Kid Leo during one of his work shifts, work up an honest sweat and see if you don’t agree he’s the best there is and quite possibly the best there ever was.

-35 responses to “King Kid Leo”
+35 thoughts on “King Kid Leo”

 He is truly a “class act” on and off the air.
 He was passionate about the station and not only understood the programming perspective,but the business aspect as well.
 He would work hard to creatively find ways to involve major sponsors in his show without compromising the integrity of the programming.
 Very well-respected by his audience and co-workers alike.